-Miscellaneous Loading Factors: The calculated retirement benefits were increased by 13% to account for the inclusion of unused sick leave and vacation time in the calculation of Final Average Compensation (FAC) and by 1% to account for the impact of subsidized optional forms of payment.
+Miscellaneous Loading Factors: The active accrued liabilities were increased by 10% to account for the inclusion of unused sick leave and vacation time in the calculation of Final Average Compensation (FAC).

 Death/Disability Assumption: Fifty percent of disabilities and deaths were assumed to be duty related.
 Fifty percent were assumed to be unrelated to duty.
 The recovery rate from disability was assumed to be 0 (i.e., no disabled individual was assumed to recover and return to work).